Orsoy, Germany: History

-From 1632-1640 the city was under Dutch occupation and the rebuilt fortress was built in the old Dutch style and expanded by the third fixing ring.
+From 1632 to 1640 the city was under Dutch occupation and the rebuilt fortress was built in the old Dutch style and expanded by the third fixing ring.
 In 1666 Orsoy once again came under Brandenburg management, until 1672 when there was a period of French rule, when Louis XIV ordered demolition of large parts of the existing fortifications.

 In 1685 the first Rhine harbor in Orsoy is established.
 Rebuilding of the fort took place again in 1750.

 In the 18th century Orsoy was a site of a significant textile industry.
 But a fire in 1818 and the Seven Years' War (1756-1763) and the relocation of the Rhine customs duty office to Homberg in 1805 caused the economy to crash.